Floorp-Projects/Floorp/docs/code-quality/static-analysis/writing-new/writing-matchers.rst

 In the second, we use the singular ``anyOf`` matcher to match any of multiple other Narrowing Matchers: ``isDefinition`` or ``isVariadic``.
 The other two common combining narrowing matchers are ``allOf()`` and ``unless()``.

-If you *need* to specify a narrowing matcher (because it's a requirement argument to some other matcher), you can use the ``anything()`` narrowing matcher to have a no-op narrowing matcher.
+If you *need* to specify a narrowing matcher (because it's a required argument to some other matcher), you can use the ``anything()`` narrowing matcher to have a no-op narrowing matcher.

 Traversal Matchers
 ~~~~~~~~~~~~~~~~~~

 Traversal Matchers *also* can be thought of as adjectives - at least most of them.
 They also describe a specific node, but the difference from a narrowing matcher is that the scope of the description is broader than the individual node.
-A narrowing matcher says something about the node in isolation - e.g. the number of arguments it has - a traversal matcher says something about the node's contents or place in the program.
+A narrowing matcher says something about the node in isolation (e.g. the number of arguments it has) while a traversal matcher says something about the node's contents or place in the program.

 Again, the `the documentation <https://clang.llvm.org/docs/LibASTMatchersReference.html#traversal-matchers>`_ is the best place to explore and understand these, but here is a simple example for the traversal matcher ``hasArraySize()``: